Stealing Time: Plot

 The gang then don their disguises and proceed to rob the bank.
 The robbery is successful in that they find a larger amount than expected, $5 million.
 They steal the cash and successfully get out of the bank, splitting up according to their plan, except Alec inadvertently knocks over a jar of pennies that he brought into the bank with him as a distraction for the bank manager and security guard.
 The jar shatters and its contents spill out all over the floor.
 Realizing he does not have time to recover the jar's contents, Alec leaves it behind.
 Casey and Sam meet up at a restaurant called The Outlaws, the agreed-upon meeting point.
 They are joined by Trevor, and the three wait nervously for Alec, who is late.
 A television news broadcast in the bar states that the police have recovered a very good lead.
 Stuffed among the jar of pennies that Alec unintentionally left behind at the bank was a Rennie's Landing badge that Trevor was playing with innocently earlier in the film.
 The badge has Trevor's full name on it.
 Using this lead, the police issue a broadcast alert for Trevor, who had just used his credit card at the restaurant to pay for their drinks.
 The bartender calls the police, who surround the bar.
 Casey is stopped leaving the bar.
 Sam goes to the ladies' room.
 Trevor comes outside to join Casey and sees that he is surrounded.
 He reaches into his back pocket for his keys, but the police (thinking he is reaching for a gun) fire on Trevor and Casey, instantly killing Trevor and mortally wounding Casey.
 Sam, hearing the commotion, exits the ladies' room using a back window.
 As she inches around the bar, she sees Trevor dead and Casey lying on the ground.
 He looks up at her and realizes she can still escape.
 When the police ask a dying Casey if anyone else is still inside, he says no, then dies.

-Watching all of this from a distance is Alec, who was running late but had showed up at the meeting point to join his friends.
+Watching all of this from a distance is Alec, who was running late but showed up at the meeting point to join his friends.
 As he watches Trevor and Casey lying dead or dying, all of a sudden Alec falls to the ground.
 From that point, the viewers see a montage of the events in the movie, some of which were previously shown out of order.
 The viewers ultimately realize that everything that transpired after the first 20 or 30 minutes of the film (including the liquor store robbery and the bank robbery) were just hallucinations in Alec's head.
 In fact, he collapsed from his brain tumor at the bank that he robbed in his fantasies.
 We see Alec die and then hear his voiceover narration wishing his friends well and saying he hopes they live rich lives and can see each other again someday.